edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

 Client-Side Protection allows you to define a production and an audit configuration within a single Client-Side Protection policy.

 -   **Production:** Your production configuration defines the CSP that clients will enforce.
 It sets this CSP through the `Content-Security-Policy` response header.
--   **Audit:** Your audit configuration allows you to test a new CSP.
-It sets this CSP through the `Content-Security-Policy-Report-Only` response header.
+-   **Audit:** Your audit configuration allows you to test a new CSP or audit the assets being loaded by your clients.
+It sets a CSP through the `Content-Security-Policy-Report-Only` response header.

 <Callout type="info">